Honey Yeast Rolls

 These Yeast Rolls are ultra soft and fluffy, with a delicious honey butter topping.
 The tops bake up beautifully golden brown.
 This yeast roll recipe is simple to make using just a few common ingredients.

-There’s nothing better than a soft, homemade dinner roll.
+There’s nothing better than a soft, homemade yeast roll.

 Some people are intimidated by baking with yeast and that keeps them from making yeast rolls at home.
-I’m here to show you that it’s really easy to make homemade yeast rolls from scratch.
+I’m here to show you that it’s really easy to make homemade yeast rolls from scratch just like my dinner rolls recipe.

 The steps to making these honey yeast rolls are simple.
 I’ll walk you through how to make this easy roll recipe and give you my tips to make sure that your rolls turn out perfect, every time.